-Back home, Democrats hear a lot, or not much, on impeachment
+Wide range of emotions on impeachment underscores challenge

 YORKTOWN, Va.
-(AP) — In suburban Philadelphia, it took a little over eight minutes into the question-and-answer session at freshman Rep. Madeleine Dean’s town hall for someone to ask about impeachment.
+(AP) — In suburban Philadelphia, it took a little more than eight minutes into the question-and-answer session at freshman Rep. Madeleine Dean’s town hall before someone asked about impeachment.

-The topic was broached in Southern California, as Rep. Katie Porter fielded other questions on health care, homelessness, border security and the minimum wage.
+The topic was broached in Southern California as Rep. Katie Porter fielded other questions on health care, homelessness, border security and the minimum wage.

-And in military heavy Yorktown, along coastal Virginia, another newly elected Democrat, Rep. Elaine Luria, never got asked about it at all.
+In military heavy Yorktown, along coastal Virginia, another newly elected Democrat, Rep. Elaine Luria, never got asked about it at all.

-After House Democrats swept to power from all different parts of the country, the seams of their big tent majority are being stretched over the difficult issues surrounding whether to start impeachment proceedings against President Donald Trump.
+Since House Democrats swept to power last November, the seams of their big tent majority are being stretched over the difficult issues surrounding whether to start impeachment proceedings against President Donald Trump.

-In town hall sessions back home, the visits revealed how much, or how little, impeachment is on the minds of voters.
-Lawmakers fanned out the same week as special counsel Robert Mueller delivered his first and potentially last public statement on the matter.
-The differing opinions they heard offer a snapshot of the challenges facing Speaker Nancy Pelosi, and the many conversations still to come.
+For those lawmakers and others, the town hall sessions in their districts revealed how much or how little impeachment is on voters’ minds.
+Lawmakers were at home the same week that special counsel Robert Mueller delivered his first and potentially last public statement on the matter.

+The differing opinions expressed to lawmakers offer a snapshot of the challenges facing House Speaker Nancy Pelosi, D-Calif., and the many conversations to come.

 “I actually wondered whether anybody would bring it up,” Dean told the crowd of about 150 in a Montgomery County Community College auditorium.

-It was Wednesday, the night after Mueller’s rare public address, and Dean drew applause and whistles and hoots of support as she laced into Trump, calling him “the most indecent president of our lifetime.”
+It was Wednesday, the night after Mueller’s rare public remarks.
+Dean drew applause and whistles and hoots of support as she laced into Trump, calling him “the most indecent president of our lifetime.”

-Dean serves on the Judiciary Committee, which is steeped in the impeachment debate, and she is among those calling for an impeachment inquiry.
+Dean serves on the House Judiciary Committee, which is steeped in the impeachment debate, and she is among those calling for an impeachment inquiry.
 But the new congresswoman also acknowledged that in other conversations with voters around the district recently, they did not raise the subject.

-The night before Mueller’s address, Luria said she, too, was only asked about impeachment at one of her three stops Tuesday, during a visit with seniors at a retirement community.
+The night before Mueller’s spoke at the Justice Department, Luria said she, too, was only asked about impeachment at one of her three stops Tuesday, during a visit with seniors at a retirement community.

 The former Naval officer, who is also new to Congress, said it came up as more of a question, asking what she makes of it all.